-- Take the initiative in agreeing a mutually convenient schedule of meetings with your supervisor. - Prepare a short agenda (or email) of items that you would like to discuss and forward this to your supervisor a few days in advance of the meeting. - Prepare some work for you to discuss at each meeting as with the agenda, your supervisor may find it helpful to receive before the meeting a copy of any work you intend to discuss. - Think about how your skills, training and development needs are being progressed and supported, and any specific requests you would like to make to your supervisor.
+- Take the initiative in agreeing a mutually convenient schedule of meetings with your Director of Studies. - Prepare a short agenda (or email) of items that you would like to discuss and forward this to your Director of Studies a few days in advance of the meeting. - Prepare some work for you to discuss at each meeting as with the agenda, your Director of Studies may find it helpful to receive before the meeting a copy of any work you intend to discuss. - Think about how your skills, training and development needs are being progressed and supported, and any specific requests you would like to make to your Director of Studies.